BitEscrow/escrow-sdk/README.md

 The timer is defined in seconds, and will be relative to the `activated` date that is defined in the contract.
 Once the specified number of seconds have passed, the action will be executed inside the CVM.

 You may specify multiple paths.
 The task will execute the provided action on each path in sequential order.
 If the result of the action leads to a settlement, then the contract will close.
-If an action fails to execute on a given path (due to a rule violation), then the task will continue to the next path.
+If a task fails to execute on a given path (due to a rule violation), then the task will continue onto the next path.

 ## The Contract